ianthehenry/steno/README.md

 # Steno

+> Steno is not finished.
+It's not even particularly close to finished.

 Steno is a tool for snapshot-testing command-line interfaces.
 You give it a shell script, and it will record the output of every command that it runs:

 ```